xari/xari-dev/content/blog/better-unnesting/index.md

 ## Unnesting the data

-Surfacing the hops from their nested arrays can be simply achieved by a couple of `map` calls.
+We'll begin by surfacing the nested hop names from the beer objects by chaining a few array methods together.
 I'm only interested in the `name` of each hop, so I won't be keeping the other three properties.

 ```js
 const hops = beers.map(x => x.ingredients.hops) // Surface the hops object
 ```

-A single `map` call can bring the `ingredients.hops` data to the surface.
+A single `map()` call can bring the `ingredients.hops` data to the surface.

 ```js
 hops // Array(325) [Array(5), Array(4), Array(1), Array(6), Array(3), …]